Sports Kinesiology Injury Prevention and Performance

 Te Kukunetanga aims to improve the pregnancy journey and outcomes for wahine and their whanau.

 A women’s body undergoes unique progressive changes in shape and size throughout pregnancy and in the six months after the birth.
-While it's generally accepted that the physical changes experienced throughout this time affect the way women walk, balance, exercise and carry out daily tasks, we currently have limited insight into how these changes evolve across time, and how they differ between women.
+While it's generally accepted that physical changes experienced throughout this time affect the way women walk, balance, exercise and carry out daily tasks, we currently have limited insight into how these changes evolve across time, and how they differ between women.

 Female Athlete Performance and Health research programme